JS2Scratch/JS2Scratch/README.md

 ## Variables & assignment

-All variables are global.
+All variables are global by default.
 If you have a variable and a list with the same name, the `sb3` will not build correctly.

 ```js
 let x = 3; // Valid